 What do you produce and where does food from the Farm and Gardens go?

 Our field rotations include a diversity of food, forage and cover crops.
-Any food produced is donated to food pantries and used for educational events, or becomes part of course work in harvest, post-harvest, processing, etc. At the Student Gardens, we grow a diverse selection of seasonal vegetables, fruits, herbs and flowers such as lettuce, beans, kale, cucumbers, parsley, tomatoes, etc.
+Any food produced is donated to food pantries and used for educational events, or becomes part of course work in harvest, post-harvest, processing, etc. At the Farm and Gardens, we grow a diverse selection of seasonal vegetables, fruits, herbs and flowers such as lettuce, beans, kale, cucumbers, parsley, tomatoes, etc.

 For a look at what is growing now, check out our Facebook and Instagram pages.
 Students may contribute to the Farm by becoming a member of the Gator Gardening Club.
 Members of this club work together with Field & Fork staff producing food, managing the farm and harvesting.